laamaa/m8c/README.md

 ### Permission Issues

-* When starting the program, something like the following appears and the program does not start:
+* When starting the program, something like the following appears, and the program does not start:

 ```sh
 $ ./m8c